Brunch & Batter

 Sliced banana on a white plate getting caramelized with a culinary torch.

-Using your culinary torch, sweep the flame over the sugared bananas until it begins to form a golden brown crust.
+Step 2.
+Using your culinary torch, sweep the flame over the sugared bananas until they begin to form a golden brown crust.

 Variations

-Here are some great ideas for maximizing your breakfast banana split with yogurt.
+Here are some great ideas for maximizing your breakfast banana split:

 • Peanut butter: Try making a peanut butter drizzle.
 Melt some peanut butter in the microwave for a few seconds and pour some over the top.